letam/shbang/README.md

 💥 "It all started with a shell..."

-Shbang is a library of scripts to orchestrate the deployment of secure, production-ready applications on Linux servers, via Linux commands and Bash scripts.
+Shbang is a library of scripts to orchestratate the deployment of secure, production-ready web applications on Linux servers (infrastructure as code) via scripts of Bash shell and Linux commands, but is ultimately a polyglot framework.

+Open to using any code within reach, whether Perl, Python, PHP, Go, Deno, etc.

-So far, it's tested/guaranteeed to work on **CentOS 8** and **Ubuntu 18.04**
+So far, Shbang is tested/guaranteeed to work on **CentOS 8** and **Ubuntu 18.04**

-It also strives to be a reference of best-practices for scripting with Bash and Unix-based tools.
+This project strives to be an ever-improving reference of best-practices for scripting with Bash and Unix-based tools.

 A hack? ...
 Perhaps.